Mumbai–Ahmedabad high-speed rail corridor: 2021

-2 November: Casting of 970-tonne full span pre-stressed concrete (PSC) box girder launched at near Naslipore village, Navsari district, Gujarat.

-25 November: NHSRCL erects first full span 40 m box girder for Mumbai-Ahmedabad HSR Corridor, near Navsari.

-December: NHSRCL had acquired 40.39% of the total land required for the project in Maharashtra.
-It was said that the construction work would not commence until 80-90% of the land is acquired.
+In November, the casting of 970-tonne full span pre-stressed concrete (PSC) box girder began near Naslipore village, Navsari district, Gujarat.
+NHSRC then erected the first full span 40 m box girder of the corridor, near Navsari.
+By the end of the year, NHSRC had acquired 40.39% of the total land required for the project in Maharashtra.
+It was said that the construction work would not commence until 80-90% of the land was acquired.
 While in the case of Gujarat, 98.5% of the land was acquired.